SuperDARN/rst/docs/user_guide/mac_install.md

    - For NETCDF_PATH, point this to where you installed netcdf.
 This should be `"/usr/local/Cellar/netcdf/X.X.X_X"` if you installed it with Homebrew for both types of Macs, where the X's are the version number.

-   - For CDF_PATH, this will be where the CDF package installed.
+   - For CDF_PATH, this will be where the CDF package is installed.
 It should be something like `"/Applications/cdf/cdf"`.
 The directory pointed to should contain the CDF `ReadMe.txt`.

    - If you have **IDL**, check to see that `IDL_IPATH` in `rst/.profile/idl.bash` is correct.
    	(Note: for users without IDL, modifying the `IDL_IPATH` environment variable is not required).

 2. Load the RST environment variables.
-Open and edit your `~/.bashrc` (or `~/.zshrc` if you're on an ARM file, or have switch from bash to zsh) to include:
+Open and edit your `~/.bashrc` (or `~/.zshrc` if you're on an ARM file, or have switched from bash to zsh) to include:

         # bash profile for rst
         export RSTPATH="INSTALL LOCATION"/rst
         . $RSTPATH/.profile.bash

    where the INSTALL LOCATION is the path with the RST repository that has been copied to your computer.
-In order to load the environment variables you just setup, you'll need to close your current terminal and open a new terminal, or from the command line type:
+To load the environment variables you just set up, you'll need to close your current terminal and open a new terminal, or from the command line type:

        source ~/.bashrc